streamlit/docs/content/library/get-started/create-an-app.md

    numbers), or if it pulls data from an external time-varying source (for example, a live stock market ticker service) the cached value will be none-the-wiser.
-3. Lastly, you should not mutate the output of a cached function since cached values are stored by reference (for performance reasons and to be able to support libraries such as TensorFlow).
-Note that, here, Streamlit is smart enough to detect these mutations and show a loud warning explaining how to fix the problem.
+3. Lastly, you should avoid mutating the output of a function cached with `st.cache_data` since cached values are stored by reference.

 While these limitations are important to keep in mind, they tend not to be an issue a surprising amount of the time.
 Those times, this cache is really